WKLX

-WKLX (100.7 FM) is a classic hits–formatted radio station licensed to Brownsville, Kentucky, United States, and serving the Bowling Green media market.
-The station is currently owned by Charles M. Anderson's Commonwealth Broadcasting and leased to Seven Mountains Media, which operates the station.
+WKLX (100.7 FM) is a classic hits–formatted radio station licensed to Brownsville, Kentucky, United States, and serving the Bowling Green metropolitan area.
+The station is owned by Commonwealth Broadcasting and operated by Seven Mountains Media, under a local marketing agreement (LMA).
 The station's transmitter is located along Kentucky Route 1749 near the Wingfield community of southwestern Edmonson County; it was the only broadcasting station transmitting from that tower until March 2014, when it began sharing tower space with low-powered television station WCZU-LD.

-In addition to its primary signal covering the greater Bowling Green area, WKLX operates a satellite station, WBGN (99.1 FM).
+In addition to its primary signal covering the greater Bowling Green area, WKLX operates a satellite station, WKYY (99.1 FM).
 Licensed to Beaver Dam, Kentucky, that station's transmitter is located on Bald Knob Road off US 231 in unincorporated southern Ohio County.

 History

 WKLX history

 The station signed on the air as WAUE on June 1, 1997.
 It switched to its current WKLX callsign on July 10, 1998, which is about 11 months and 9 days after its inception.
 It started broadcasting as an adult hits station using the branding 100.7 KLX.
 It was branded as Star 100.7 during the mid-2000s.